harmenx/finance-blog/README.md

 This will create a new Markdown file in the `_posts` directory.

-### Automated Workflow (GitHub Actions)
+### Automated Workflows (GitHub Actions)

-The `.github/workflows/crypto_finance_education.yml` file configures a GitHub Actions workflow that runs daily at 10:00 UTC.
-This workflow will:

-1. Set up a Python environment.
-2. Install dependencies from `requirements.txt`.
-3. Generate multiple blog posts using `generate_post.py` with predefined topics.
-4. Deploy the generated posts to your GitHub Pages site.
+This project uses two separate GitHub Actions workflows:

+*   **`generate-post.yml`:** This workflow runs on a schedule (daily at 10:00 UTC) or can be triggered manually.
+It generates new blog posts using the `generate_post.py` script and commits them to the repository.
+*   **`build.yml`:** This workflow is triggered on every push to the `main` branch.
+It builds the Jekyll site and deploys it to GitHub Pages.

-To trigger a manual run of the workflow for testing:
+To trigger a manual run of the `generate-post` workflow:

 1. Go to your repository on GitHub.
 2. Click on the "Actions" tab.
-3. Select the "Crypto Finance Education" workflow.
+3. Select the "Generate New Posts" workflow.
 4. Click "Run workflow" and then "Run workflow" again to confirm.

 ## Project Structure

 *   `_posts/`: Contains the generated Jekyll blog posts.
+*   `.github/workflows/`: Contains the GitHub Actions workflows.
+    *   `generate-post.yml`: Workflow for generating new posts.
-*   `.github/workflows/crypto_finance_education.yml`: GitHub Actions workflow for automation and deployment.
+    *   `build.yml`: Workflow for building and deploying the site.
 *   `generate_post.py`: Python script for generating blog post content via Poe.
 *   `requirements.txt`: Python dependencies.
 *   `.env`: Local environment variables (ignored by Git).